Levy model of cancer

+Barriers are known to play a basic role in the protection of germinal cells \cite{Blood-Testis} and the brain \cite{Blood-Brain} against infections.
+The cellular component of immunity in these tissues is, in some way, depressed with the purpose of avoiding inflammation events.
+The relatively high values of ERS could be explained in this way.

+By contrast, the inclusion of the Medulloblastoma in the normal group is probably related to regional differences in blood-brain barrier permeability \cite{Cerebellum}.

+With regard to bones, it is known that immunity relies strongly on defensins \cite{Bones}, possibly with a depressed role of immune cells.
+On the other hand, the thyroid is known to have a close cross-talk with the immune system \cite{Thyroid}.
+It's dysregulation is the cause of immune disorders.
+One may speculate that a low cellular response is needed in order to prevent dysregulation of the thyroid.

+The extreme case in this group is gallbladder non-papillary adenocarcinoma, with an index $ERS=1300$, the understanding of which is a real challenge.
+However, one can speculate that the cellular response is also depressed in the gallbladder, because of the strong microbicide character of the bile \cite{Bile}.

-On the other hand, the extremely low value of $a$ for the small intestine adenocarcinoma (eight times lower than normal) can not have other explanation than overprotection by the immune system.
-One may speculate that the small intestine is a possible entrance door for the microbiota living in the colon, and as such it requires special protection.
-Paneth cells, Peyer's patches, and other structures concentrated in the distal ileum, are perhaps the responsibles for this reinforced protection.
-This fact should be further studied.
-If confirmed, one can even imagine therapies against cancer or other illness exploiting this extra capacity of the small intestine.
+On the other hand, the relatively low value of ERS for the small intestine adenocarcinoma (eight times lower than the reference) can not have other explanation than overprotection by the cellular component of the immune system.
+Indeed, the small intestine is a possible entrance door for the microbiota living in the colon, and as such it requires special protection.
+The mean value of microbes/gm experiences a jump from $10^4$ to $10^{11}$ as we cross from the ileum to the cecum \cite{microbes}.
+Barriers can not be reinforced because of the reduced dimensions.
+Thus, perhaps the Paneth cells \cite{Paneth}, Peyer's patches \cite{Peyer}, and other structures concentrated in the distal ileum are the responsible for this additional protection.

-Finally, there is a group of 11 cancers (5 tissues) exhibiting abnormally high values of the ERS index, presumably related to strong external factors.
+Finally, there is a group of 3 tissues exhibiting abnormally high values of the ERS index, presumably related to external factors.
 One example is lung adenocarcinoma, for which the concurrence of radioactive Radon and smoking produces a 90-fold increase of the slope.
-The extreme case in this group is gallbladder non-papillary adenocarcinoma, with an index $ERS=1300$, the understanding of which is a real challenge.

-{\bf Mutations in bacteria.} With appropriate parameters, my Levy model can be applied as well to mutations in bacteria.
-I recall the extremely interesting Long Time Evolution Experiment with E. Coli, conduced by Prof. R. Lenski and his group \cite{ref20}.
-Besides many other results, they report frequencies at which a mutation with damages in the DNA repair mechanisms becomes dominant in a population \cite{ref21}.
-This mutator phenotype has in common with cancer, besides DNA instability, that it should be far away in the tail of the probability distribution.
-Thus, I may use Eq. (\ref{eq5}) for the probability of occurrence, and determine the coefficient $a$.
+In the present paper, the time evolution of microstates representing small portions of a tissue are described as Levy flights in gene expression space.
+The small amplitude Brownian component is characterized by a radius $D \sqrt{t}$, much less than the distance between the normal and tumor regions, $R=\bar x_1-R_n-R_t$.
+Only sporadic large jumps, of Levy nature, allow the microstate to reach the cancer basin of attraction.